 Monday Glamour Starter --- Mary Astor --- Part One

 Mary Astor seems to have been born mature.
 I cannot recall her as an ingenue or girlish romantic.
-She’d had a career with that sort of thing in silents, but by the time talkies arrived, the girl/woman/matron phases had been seemingly traversed and it was now possible to cast this twenty-six year-old actress as the wife of George Arliss and Erich Von Stroheim!
+She’d had a career with that sort of thing in silents, but by the time talkies arrived, the girl/woman/matron phases had been seemingly traversed and it was now possible to cast this twenty-six year-old actress as the wife of George Arliss and Erich Von Stroheim.
 That worldly-wise, if not world-weary, expression conferred an authority her thespic peers could only dream about, but to hear Astor tell it in her excellent Hollywood memoir, A Life On Film, she was merely going through the paces like any other minion on the set.
-Having just watched The World Changes and Easy To Love, both from her early thirties Warner period, I would argue she’s far too modest, for these performances are second to none among those I’ve looked at from that period.
+Having just watched The World Changes and Easy To Love, both from her early thirties Warner period, I would argue she’s far too modest, for these performances are second to none among those I’ve looked at from said period.
 Indeed, I don’t know of any movie that hasn’t been richly enhanced by her participation in it.
 Mary Astor always conveyed a sense of having lived in the real world, as opposed to those who were just play-acting.
 When she came through the sound-stage door, she brought an aura of reality with her.
 A lot of that may have been the luck of a face that bespoke experience, or a manner that suggested past hopes ended in disappointment.
 Either way, Astor made you believe in whatever emotion she was selling, and even if this were only walking through a performance in her mind, it never came across that way onscreen.

 This time it was the father who did the pushing.
 He was one of those high-flying types forever coming aground with harebrained get-there-quick schemes (He thought big and failed hard, she remembered).
 Dad’s daughter-marketing had been preceded by an attempt at raising mushrooms in the cellar and investments in far-off walnut groves.
 He was the real-life W.C.
 Fields of grandiose business aspirations that would rescue him from anonymity, only Mary’s father didn’t share Bill’s benign onscreen regard for his offspring.
 Otto Ludwig Wilhelm Longhanke seems to have embodied Teutonic tyranny as it’s so often depicted in movies, and the mother ran him a close second exercising suffocating parental authority.
 Mary couldn’t go to a bathroom unescorted.
 Even as a silent luminary of some renown, she had to share sleeping compartments with both of them when traveling.
 It took a determined rescuer to loosen those filial bonds, and John Barrymore, being a seasoned connoisseur of teenaged innocents, set himself manfully to the task.
 Mom and Dad weren’t such fools as not to know what was going on during those private afternoon rehearsals at J.B.’s hotel suite, but they were certainly practical enough to recognize how they might profit by the forfeiture of Mary’s virtue.
 Leading lady status opposite Barrymore in Beau Brummel rewarded their relaxed vigilance, and attendant salary hikes put daughter and loving parents in a new house which they insisted be titled in all three names.